This set of Casting, Forming and Welding Multiple Choice Questions & Answers (MCQs) focuses on “Continuous Casting”.

 Explanation: Basically, the starting point of any structural steel product is the ingot which is rolled through a number of mills before a final product such as a slab or a bloom.
 Continuous casting allows for the fast production of constant cross-sectional shapes of the casting in large volume.

-2. The rolling process is the essential part of the continuous casting for the production of castings.
+2. The rolling process is an essential part of the continuous casting for the production of castings.

 Explanation: Wide adopting of continuous casting has changed that scenario by directly casting of slabs, billets and blooms without going through the rolling process.
 So in continuous casting, there is no requirement of any rolling operation, this makes the process very fast and economical too.